In order to effectively teach children and their families’ better sanitation and hygiene practices, a cultural change must occur.

 Diarrhea is the 2nd biggest killer of children under 5 years old and every minute a child dies from water related illness.

-That is why, we focus on children, since they are especially vulnerable to the impacts of poor sanitation, water and hygiene.
+That is why we focus on children, since they are especially vulnerable to the impacts of poor sanitation, water and hygiene.
 When they are unhealthy, they often miss school, fall behind, and lack a proper education.
+But with our Community Hygiene Campaign, we go a step further to involve the communities at large and educate them on the benefits of proper handwashing, cooking with safe water and keeping their neighborhoods free of standing water, litter and utilizing proper latrines.